Paul Ratcliffe, Olympic Silver Medallist

 A "gate" is two poles, suspended over the water.
 Green and white gates are negotiated in a downstream direction, red and white gates upstream.
 The gates are placed so that you must make tricky cross-current moves and use the eddies and waves.

-If you touch a pole with anything - paddle, boat, buoyancy aid, helmet or yourself - a 2 second penalty is added to your time.
-If you miss a gate out, or go through in the wrong direction, the penalty is 50 seconds!
+You have to pass through all the gates in number order, and in the right direction.
+If you touch a pole with anything - paddle, boat, buoyancy aid, helmet or any part of your body - a 2 second penalty is added to your time.
+If you miss a gate out, or go through in the wrong direction or upside down, the penalty is 50 seconds - a wipeout in serious competition!
 The aim is fast and clean.
+Each competitor takes two runs, and the best run of the two counts.

 In Division 4, where you start, it won't be too hard - a rush of water from a weir, or moving water in a stream.
 When you get to Division 1 it will be big and tricky!
 More about Divisions

+The gates are positioned to test your skill in using, and coping with, the water.
+This is perfect training for running big whitewater rivers.
 There will be an upstream gate to test your ability to break out into the eddy behind a rock; then a downstream gate the far side so that you must ferry glide or surf a wave to reach it before the river pushes you past.
 It takes skill, as well as speed.

 You must pick, and paddle, a line that turns the current to advantage.
 You must learn to read the water.